RCIC-UCI-Public/website-rcic/docs/source/guides/beginner.rst

-In all of the transfer application you will need to use :tt:`hpc3.rcic.uci.edu` as a remote server (where you want to transfer your files to/from) and use your UCINetID credentials for your user name and password.
+In all of the transfer application you will need to use :tt:`hpc3.rcic.uci.edu` as a remote server (where you want to transfer your files to/from) and use your UCInetID credentials for your user name and password.

 **Simple examples of file transfers with scp:**
   The ``scp`` command is used to transfer files and directories  between a local